swichers/code-management-scripts/README.md

 # Code Management Scripts

-This is a collection of scripts I use while reviewing and building deployments.
+This is a collection of scripts I use while reviewing and managing code.
 They are primarily cenetered around code deployments and streamlining that process.